 On the bottom: King Ramses from Courage the Cowardly Dog, 2000

-David Parker Ray’s dark side was much more sinister than could be imagined from Courage the Cowardly Dog.
+David Parker Ray’s dark side was much more sinister than one could have imagined from Courage the Cowardly Dog.
 He drove a sex van full of sexual and torturous “toys” to use on his victims.
-Not to mention the unspeakable tools in his sex dungeons.
-That being said, the bad guy in Courage always failed, so maybe where they were going was just as bad.
-But I digress… Was Courage The Cowardly Dog based on a true story?
+Also the unspeakable tools in his sex dungeons.
+However, the bad guy in Courage always failed, so maybe where they were going was just as bad.
+I digress… Was Courage The Cowardly Dog based on a true story?